nicolaka/netshoot/README.md

 ## nsenter

-Prupose: `nsenter` is a powerful tool allowing you to enter into any namespaces. `nsenter` is available inside `netshoot` but requires `netshoot` to be run as a privileged container.
+Purpose: `nsenter` is a powerful tool allowing you to enter into any namespaces. `nsenter` is available inside `netshoot` but requires `netshoot` to be run as a privileged container.
 Additionally, you may want to mount the `/var/run/docker/netns` directory to be able to enter any network namespace including bridge and overlay networks.

 With `docker run --name container-B --net container:container-A `, docker uses `container-A`'s network namespace ( including interfaces and routes) when creating `container-B`.
 This approach is helpful for troubleshooting network issues at the container level.
 To troubleshoot network issues at the bridge or overlay network level, you need to enter the `namespace` of the network _itself_. `nsenter` allows you to do that.